 Rule 4, disregard rules 1-3, this is YOUR day, YOLO!

-Some of us are wise enough to heed those early financial lessons, and know when to downsize or gracefully cut lists.
+Some of us are wise enough to heed those early financial lessons and know when to downsize or gracefully cut lists.
 I think those people understand the importance of not beginning a marriage in debt.
-Then there’s the rest of us who forge on with the weddings of our dreams; debt be darned, that’s what wedding gift$ are for.
+Then there’s the rest of us who forge on with the weddings of our dreams; debt be darned, that’s what wedding gifts ($$$) are for.

 Kyle and I had a serious discussion regarding our wedding budget, and have realized that it would be best to postpone our wedding.

-Coming to this decision was not easy for me.
+Coming to the decision to postpone our wedding was not easy for me.
 After almost 6 months of planning, and with less than 5 months left, I couldn’t let go so easily.
-My reason being because it’d feel like all the hard work that I’d done was being thrown away.
-Though, I tried to go over our budget and see what we could cut in order to keep costs below 10k.
-After all, I don’t need a wedding band next year, that’s what most brides are doing any way.
+My reason being that it’d feel like all the hard work that I’d done was being thrown away.
+Though, I tried to go over our budget and see what we could cut in order to keep costs below $10k.
+After all, I don’t need a wedding band next year, that’s what most brides are doing anyway.
 I also thought about severely cutting our guest list, but that was out of the question too.

 Then I listened to Kyle’s point of view.
 We’re saving all of our money for one day, and not our life.
 This would leave us with not enough in savings to sustain us should an emergency happen, or a job lost occurs.
 That made him feel uncomfortable, and as Suze Orman would say, powerlessness repels money.
 As much as I fought it, and as sad as it made me, I ultimately agreed to postpone the wedding.
 In the end, Kyle’s right, we need to build our savings up to a comfortable level, then continue saving up for the wedding.